-El Nido Tour A is the most top-rated El Nido Island Hopping Tour with great reviews and thousands of bookings.
+This is the most top-rated El Nido Island Hopping Tour A with great reviews.

-Tour A El Nido includes a full day of island hopping on an outrigger boat to Seven Commandos Beach, Big Lagoon/Small Lagoon, Secret Lagoon, Shimizu Island and a BBQ lunch on the boat.
+The tour includes a full day of island hopping on an outrigger boat to Seven Commandos Beach, Big Lagoon/Small Lagoon, Secret Lagoon, Shimizu Island, and a BBQ lunch on the boat.

 WHAT TO EXPECT ON TOUR A EL NIDO

-Do note that there is an additional environmental fee of 200 pesos which is valid for 10 days, so hang on to the ticket if you are planning on doing other El Nido boat tours.
+Do note that an additional environmental fee of 200 pesos is valid for 10 days, so hang on to the ticket if you plan on doing other El Nido boat tours.

-Once you’re all geared up, head to the boat to begin the El Nido island hopping adventure!
+Once you’re all geared up, head to the boat to begin the El Nido island-hopping adventure!

 SEVEN COMMANDOS BEACH

 This is what the Philippines is all about and Seven Commandos Beach is hands-down one of the best beaches in El Nido!

 We spent around 45 minutes on 7 Commando Beach, soaking up the sun and taking several dips in the ocean to cool off.

 You can also purchase a fresh coconut from one of the beach hut vendors for as little as 50 pesos.
-Hold off on the plastic straws and help to reduce the use of single-use plastic.
+Hold off on plastic straws and help to reduce the use of single-use plastic.

 There are some fun-fuelled activities to be had on Seven Commandos Beach such as playing a game of beach volleyball with your mates or flying out over the water’s edge on the tree swing.

-BIG LAGOON EL NIDO
+BIG LAGOON – EL NIDO TOUR A

-When we arrived on the boat I could finally see why Big Lagoon was at the top of everyone’s list of things to in El Nido!
+When we arrived on the boat I could finally see why Big Lagoon was at the top of everyone’s list of things to do in El Nido!

 One of the best activities to do at Big Lagoon El Nido is to rent a kayak and paddle your way through the opening of the lagoon and explore the deep blue waters inside.

 If you opt not to go kayaking in Big Lagoon, it’s possible to swim from the boat into the opening of the lagoon where the water is quite shallow.

-I decided to fly my DJI Mavic Drone at Big Lagoon El Nido to capture the beauty of it all from a birds-eye perspective.
+I decided to fly my drone camera to capture the beauty of it all from a birds-eye perspective.
 Safe to say these were my favorite photos I took on the El Nido island hopping tour!

 SECRET LAGOON EL NIDO

 The name isn’t quite fitting for this location as it’s one of the more popular spots for most El Nido boat tours.

-Our boat anchored just off the shore from Secret Lagoon El Nido and the boat crew started to prepare lunch while we were off exploring.
+Our boat anchored just off the shore from Secret Lagoon and the boat crew started to prepare lunch while we were off exploring.

 The limestone cliffs that envelop Secret Lagoon are some of the most impressive ones that you’ll come across when Island Hopping in El Nido.

-Buffet Lunch is served on the boat here at Secret Lagoon El Nido and what a spread it is!
-A mix of BBQ prawns, fish, chicken, pork and fresh salads, noodles, rice and fruits!
+Buffet Lunch is served on the boat and what a spread it is!
+A mix of BBQ prawns, fish, chicken, pork and fresh salads, noodles, rice, and fruits.

 Last but not least on Tour A El Nido is Shimizu Island.
 Yet another natural beauty that lies in the archipelago of islands in the north of Palawan!

-The turquoise waters surrounding Shimizu Island are more vibrant than the other islands we visited that day and it seriously looked good enough to drink!
+The turquoise waters surrounding the island are more vibrant than the other islands we visited that day and it seriously looked good enough to drink!

 WHERE TO STAY IN EL NIDO

-El Nido has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in El Nido to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+El Nido has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Lagùn Hotel

-Lagùn Hotel is one of the best and most modern hotel in El Nido featuring an outdoor swimming pool, terrace, restaurant, bar and free wifi throughout the property.
+Lagùn Hotel is one of the best and most modern hotels in El Nido featuring an outdoor swimming pool, terrace, restaurant, bar, and free wifi throughout the property.